 An Arkansas state law (#590), passed in 1981, mandated the teaching of Creation Science

 in schools.
 Equal time was to be given also to evolution.
-A legal action 1
+A court action 1

 was mounted (McLean vs. Arkansas, 1981) to overturn the law.
 Scientists and many main-line